simscr/Sports-Analytics/README.md

 5. Shot locations in goal.
 6. Package - Not really sports related, but useful for R overall.

     a.
-Functions I want to add: import, mod_sum, knit_to_location
+Functions I want to add: import, mod_sum, knit_to_location, frequently used plots